campoy/campoy.cat/site/content/about.md

 title = "about"
 +++

-I'm the VP of Product and Developer Relations at [Dgraph Labs](https://dgraph.io).

 I am a Software Engineer with a passion for Developer Experience, Product Management, and Developer Relations.
 I love building tools that make developers more productive and happier.

+Until quite recently, I was the VP of Product and Developer Relations at [Dgraph Labs](https://dgraph.io).

 Previously, I was a Developer Advocate for the
 [Go team](https://go.dev) at [Google](https://google.com) and for